 - Minimalization of pesticide usage.

-- Its environmental consciousness compared to traditional pest control methods.
+- Its environmental consciousness compared to conventional pest control methods.

 - The reduction of air and water pollution.